Riftia: Symbiont acquisition

 Evidence suggests that R. pachyptila acquires its symbionts through its environment.
 In fact, 16S rRNA gene analysis showed that vestimentiferan tubeworms belonging to three different genera: Riftia, Oasisia, and Tevnia, share the same bacterial symbiont phylotype.

 This proves that R. pachyptila takes its symbionts from a free-living bacterial population in the environment.
 Other studies also support this thesis, because analyzing R. pachyptila eggs, 16S rRNA belonging to the symbiont was not found, showing that the bacterial symbiont is not transmitted by vertical transfer.

 Another proof to support the environmental transfer comes from several studies conducted in the late 1990s.
 PCR was used to detect and identify a R. pachyptila symbiont gene whose sequence was very similar to the fliC gene that encodes some primary protein subunits (flagellin) required for flagellum synthesis.
 Analysis showed that R. pachyptila symbiont has at least one gene needed for flagellum synthesis.
 Hence, the question arose as to the purpose of the flagellum.
 Flagellar motility would be useless for a bacterial symbiont transmitted vertically, but if the symbiont came from the external environment, then a flagellum would be essential to reach the host organism and to colonize it.
 Indeed, several symbionts use this method to colonize eukaryotic hosts.

 Thus, these results confirm the environmental transfer of R. pachyptila symbiont.

-Reproduction

-R. pachyptila is a dioecious vestimentiferan.
-Individuals of this species are sessile and are found clustered together around deep-sea hydrothermal vents of the East Pacific Rise and the Galapagos Rift.
-The size of a patch of individuals surrounding a vent is within the scale of tens of metres.